 - Duration and Frequency of use.
-It matters how long you have been taking Tramadol.
-If you were taking it occasionally and irregularly, you should not have problems to get through detox.
-That is because you gave your body breaks from the drug already.
-But if you have used it for several years on a daily basis, your withdrawal symptoms are very likely to be tough.
+It matters how long the person has been taking Tramadol.
+If they were taking it occasionally and irregularly, one should not have problems to get through detox.
+That is because individual gave thedy breaks from the drug already.
+But if one has used it for several years on a daily basis, the withdrawal symptoms are very likely to be tough.

 - Tolerance.
-That point is directly related to how you used the medication.
+That point is directly related to how one used the medication.
 Regular and prolonged consumption often leads to increasing tolerance to the drug.
 People then require increasing their dosage to achieve the same pain relief.
 Tha is how dependence on the drug develops.
 Luckily, addiction (psychological attachment) is rather rare.
-But if you are physically dependent on Tramadol, your withdrawal symptoms will be stronger.
+But if someone is physically dependent on Tramadol, the withdrawal symptoms will be stronger.

 - The method of quitting.
 Many people stop Tramadol abruptly because they want to get rid of their dependency problem as fast as possible.
 But that is a trap, because quitting “cold turkey” causes sudden and rough changes to the brain and the whole body.
 It results in equally unexpected and intense withdrawal effects.
 The impact depends on the size, duration, and frequency of the dose.
 Tapering is a much safer method: it consists in gradually decreasing the dosage.
 It is recommended that tapering lasts ¼ of the duration of Tramadol consumption.
 The best way to do it is under medical supervision.

-- Your physiology and metabolism.
-Your general health adds considerably to your ability to face withdrawal symptoms.
+- Physiology and metabolism.
+The general health adds considerably to the liability to face withdrawal symptoms.

-- Your tolerance to pain.
+- Tolerance to pain.
 Some people tolerate pain better than others.